 Pierre Michaux - Inventor of First Working Prototype of Bicycle

 During the years if 1868-69, bicycle craze ignited on both sides of Atlantic.
-Even the remote areas of both continent started using bicycles on a daily basis, with the more concentrated use around city areas (better road network).
+Even the remote areas of both continents started using bicycles on a daily basis, with the most concentrated use around city areas (better road network).
 In 1870, France sadly entered into Franco-Prussian war, which totally disrupted bicycle sales when factory of Michaux was commissioned to help in a war effort.
-During that time bicycle, sales in USA also dropped dramatically.
-Cause for that can be found in undeveloped road network and because of several patent lawsuits, which halted local bicycle production.
-The only remaining fertile ground for bicycle remained in England, and from the beginning of the Franco-Prussian all the major bicycle developments happened there.
+During that time bicycle, sales in the USA also dropped dramatically.
+Cause for that can be found in the undeveloped road network and because of several patent lawsuits, which halted local bicycle production.
+The only remaining fertile ground for bicycle remained in England, and from the beginning of the Franco-Prussian, all the major bicycle developments happened there.
 Some of the most important bicycle inventions that were developed in the following 20 years were chain drive, better steering, pneumatic tires, and coaster brakes.

 Pierre Michaux died in Paris in 1883, but his legacy lives in modern bicycle that today has annual production rate of over 100 billion units.